Complement 1: Exact Differential

 Attention

-One difficulty in thermodynamics is to establish a formal link between what makes sense and the mathematics used to describe it.
-At a central point of the first and second laws of thermodynamics is the concept of function of states.
+One difficulty in thermodynamics is establishing a formal link between what makes sense and the mathematics used to describe it.
+At the core of the first and second laws of thermodynamics is the concept of a function of state.

-A function of state f(x) is a function that only depends on the state the system is in, it does not depend on how it got there.
+A function of state f(x) depends only on the state the system is in; it does not depend on how it got there.

 \int_i^f \mathrm{d} f = f(x_f)-f(x_i)